 Sour, though, is a bit different.
 Researchers used to think that sour was detected when there were free hydrogen ions available (low pH) and that any of the taste receptors could detect this.
 More recent research points towards specific potassium channel receptors that are activated at lower pH.[ref]

-Tasting wine – or foods – combines the sensory input of all these different receptors at the same time.
+Tasting wine – or food – combines the sensory input of all these different receptors at the same time.
 You can have different molecules binding to several bitter receptors, activating the sour sense, and also binding to a couple of sweet receptors — all within that same swig of wine.

-Bitterness in red wines comes mainly from the polyphenols.
+Bitterness in red wines comes mainly from polyphenols.
 Tannins, a type of polyphenol known for astringency, may be present and activate specific bitter receptors.[ref]

 The tannins in wine give rise to part of the mouthfeel as well.
 The astringent taste of tannins produces sensations in the mouth.
 These sensations are due to the “tightening and shrinking of the oral surface and puckering sensations of the oral cavity”.[ref]

 The taste receptor genes are highly polymorphic.
 This means that there are lots of common genetic variants that affect the function of the receptor.

 Researchers have discovered forty-three different bitter receptors and multiple sweet receptors.
 Combine the multiple receptors with variants affecting the function of each receptor to create what your brain receives as the taste.

 All these mix together to create very unique individual abilities to taste wines differently.

-Researchers think this gives a population an advantage to have some people who can strongly taste different substances and warn the rest.
+Researchers think this gives a population an advantage by having some people who can strongly taste different substances and warn the rest.